cogentcore/core/docs/content/principles.md

 The solution to this is simple: whenever possible, everything should be written in real code, preferably in one language.
 Therefore, Cogent Core takes this approach: everything, from [[doc:tree]]s to [[widget]]s to [[style]]s to [[enum]]s, is written in real, pure Go code.
 The only non-Go functional files in a Cogent Core package or app should be TOML files, which are only used for very simple configuration options to commands, and not for any actual code.

+### Closures everywhere

+An important implication of the above is that _closure functions_ should be used anywhere that any kind of configuration is needed, instead of trying to parameterize the space of options that might likely be needed.
+A closure can contain arbitrary code-based logic while capturing arbitrary external context needed to conditionalize this logic.
+Thus, closure functions are used everywhere in Cogent Core, including `Styler` functions in [[styles]], `Maker` functions in [[plan]]s, [[event]] handlers, etc.

 ## Go is the best programming language (for GUIs)

 There are many programming languages, and each one represents a different set of tradeoffs.
 We think that Go is the best language (for GUIs and most other use-cases) according to the following list of fundamental characteristics: